Mission, Peace and Justice

 Opportunities to get involved!

-Mission, Peace and Justice Ministry: We welcome your gifts and skills on “MPJ.”
+We welcome your gifts and skills on Mission, Peace and Justice Ministry (MPJ).
 This group meets monthly on Zoom, and coordinates peace-themed worship and faith formation series, service projects, special offerings, community outreach, and key activities including:

 HOMES affordable housing